<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How to Remove Metal Stains from a Pool Liner

-Just a heads up - this process can be a little more difficult and time-consuming than treating organic liner stains.
+Note - this process can be a little more difficult and time-consuming than treating organic liner stains.
 Here’s where you can start:

 1. Look for obvious sources of metal staining in the pool (like rust around ladders and handrails).